-From Fig. 1 (upper), we can observe that the rural population in the most developed areas of the world (Europe, Australia, North America and Japan) has been slightly but systematically declining, and that even in the entire world the rural population tends to stagnancy.
+From Fig. 1 (upper), we can observe that the rural population in the most developed areas of the world (Europe, Australia, North America and Japan) has been slightly but systematically declining and that even in the entire world the rural population tends to stagnancy.
 Therefore, all of the future population growth is expected to be concentrated in the urban areas of the world.

 Megacities and megalopolitan conurbations with 10 million or more residents are becoming more numerous, predominantly, but not exclusively, in developing countries.
-Currently, there are 26 megacities with populations of over 10 million, as shown in Fig. 3, along with some of the smaller cities.
-There are 63 cities with populations of over 5 million, 476 cities with populations of over 1 million and about 1000 cities with populations of over 500 000.
+Currently there are 26 megacities with population over 10 million, which are shown in Fig. 3, along with some of the smaller cities.
+There are 63 cities with population over 5 million, 476 cities with population over 1 million and about 1000 cities with population over 500 000.